TREASURIES-U.S. debt prices up on second yuan surprise

 Analysts said the possible effect on the world economy from China's economic struggles, including a big drop in exports, may delay interest rate hikes by Federal Reserve policymakers.

-The 10-year U.S. Treasury yield early on Wednesday fell as low as 2.045 percent, the lowest since early May and below its 200-day moving average.
+The 10-year U.S. Treasury yield on Wednesday fell as low as 2.045 percent, the smallest since early May and below a 200-day moving average.

-Prices for the 10-year note gained as traders readied for a $24 billion auction of the maturity later on Wednesday.
-It was last yielding 2.0893 percent, reflecting a price gain of 13/32.
+Prices for the 10-year note recovered some as traders readied for a $24 billion auction of the maturity later on Wednesday.
+It was last yielding 2.096 percent, reflecting a price gain of 12/32.

-"The comparative yield between the U.S. and developed market peers has long given foreign bidders good reason to own a U.S. interest rate," BMO analyst Neil Bouhan told clients.
-(Additional Reporting By Richard Leong in New York; Editing by Nick Zieminski and Meredith Mazzilli)
+"The comparative yield between the U.S. and developed market peers has long given foreign bidders good reason to own a U.S. interest rate.
+UK Gilts are yielding 1.80 percent at the 10-year space, while German Bunds yield 62.8 (basis points)," BMO analyst Neil Bouhan told clients.
+(Additional Reporting By Richard Leong in New York; Editing by Nick Zieminski)

 LONDON, March 22 Two people have died in Wednesday's incident near Britain's parliament, Sky News said on Twitter, citing unspecified sources.